Likaxy/excel-agent-skills/notes/00-context-bloat.md

-Checking how much context the current tool definitions use.
-No clear approach yet—just need a number.
+Figuring out how much context the current tool defs eat.
+Still noodling on it, just wanted a number first.

-Raw total ~2379.
-Might try minimal surface.
+Raw total is about 2379.
+Might try the minimal surface next.